John H. Robinson (politician): Biography

 Born in Wausau, Wisconsin, Robinson graduated from Newman Catholic High School.
 He went to University of Wisconsin–Marathon County and University of Wisconsin–Stevens Point, where he studied political science.

 In 1974, at age 18, he was elected to the Wausau City Council and the Marathon County Board, the youngest person ever elected to either organization.
 He served on the City Council and County Board until his election to the Wisconsin State Assembly.

 In 1980, he won the open seat in the 85th Assembly District.
 He was re-elected in 1982, 1984, and 1986.
 In 1988 he resigned his seat in the Assembly after he was elected to a four-year term as Mayor of Wausau.

 After being cited for failing to report a single-car accident, Robinson chose not to seek re-election in 1992.

 After leaving the Mayor's office, he worked in insurance and environmental projects, including projects for the Wisconsin Department of Natural Resources.

 In 2006, Robinson returned to elected office, winning a seat on the Marathon County Board of Supervisors.

 Personal life

 Robinson and his wife, Mary, live in Wausau.
-They have three adult children and three grandchildren.
+They have three adult children and five grandchildren.